How to order the best fish in Spain

 • Congrio*: conger eel.
 Personally, I’ve never been a big fan of eel – it’s something about the texture that doesn’t quite convince me!

 • Corvina*: stone bass or meagre.
 Often wrongly translated as sea bass, but it is a different species.
-Common on the Costa Blanca, great al horno (baked in the oven on a bed of vegetables and stuffed with herbs).
+Common on the Costa Blanca, often farmed, great al horno, baked in the oven on a bed of vegetables and stuffed with herbs.
+Good value for money.

 Corvina – not a fish I’ve ever come across outside Spain, but a good value for money buy.

 • Dentón*: dentex.
-No, I’d never heard of it either, but it’s common in the Mediterranean and similar to bream.
+Common in the Mediterranean and similar to bream.
 I’ve eaten it grilled in the north of Spain, where it’s called ‘machote‘ (rough translation – big man!).
 Delicious!

 • Dorada*: gilt head bream.
-Often farmed.
-One of my favourites: a lovely delicate flavour, especially the wild, non-farmed, dorada.
+Usually farmed.
+A delicate flavour, though the wild, non-farmed dorada has a distinctive taste.
 The wild version is more expensive, but worth it.
 You’ll find plenty of different types of bream on sale in this part of the world.
 Besugo (red bream), chopa (black sea bream) pajel (sea bream), palometa (Atlantic pomfret) and sargo (whitehead or zebra bream).

 DORADA (1)